Inner horizon instability and the unstable cores of regular black holes: Conclusions

 \section{Conclusions}

-In this paper, we have analyzed the stability of inner horizons in both singular and {regular} black holes by extending Ori's model to a generic spherically symmetric spacetime. {W}e have reproduced Ori's results and recovered an exponential mass inflation in the case of Reissner--Norstr\"om black holes, {but} we have also {extended our analysis} to several {families} of regular black hole geometries, showing that mass inflation at the inner horizon is a robust and very general prediction.
+In this paper, we have reanalyzed the issue of the inner horizon instability for regular black hole spacetimes, in light of recent contradictory results \cite{Carballo-Rubio:2018pmi,Bonanno:2020fgp}.
+We extended Ori's perturbative model to a generic spherically symmetric spacetime, showing that mass inflation at the inner horizon is a robust and very general prediction.
+In particular, while the occurrence of mass-inflation might be obscured by the choice of parameterization, the phenomenon is evident when the equations are expressed in terms of the Misner--Sharp mass.

-Our findings contradict the conclusions of \cite{Bonanno:2020fgp}, the discrepancy being due to a technical flaw in the derivation therein.
-In particular, while in reference \cite{Bonanno:2020fgp} the Misner--Sharp mass was found to reach finite values asymptotically in time, we have shown that, once this technical flaw is accounted for, the Misner--Sharp mass becomes divergent for the all the cases analyzed there.